 When you begin to experience pain and discomfort in the head and neck region, contacting your dentist should be the first line of action.
 However, what happens when you begin to feel pain at odd hours or during the weekend?

-In the event that you begin to feel pain in your mouth late at night, on holidays, or during the weekend, you should be prepared to meet with an emergency dentist who will take a look at the problem and address it appropriately.
+If you suddenly feel pain in your mouth late at night, on holidays, or during the weekend, you should be prepared to meet with an emergency dentist in Elgin who will take a look at the problem and address it appropriately.

 In most cases, many patients do not know what makes a dental emergency and this may cause a problem for them.
 The top dentist at Metro Dental has however cleared up the doubts by explaining what a dental emergency is.